 The original ancestors of the Greyhound are believed to come from the Celts in Eastern Europe.
 The breed originates from a line of sighthounds used for hunting because of their superior eyesight.

-It’s also noted that the Ancient Egyptians had similar looking breeds, but there’s no definitive connection between these dogs and Greyhounds.
+It’s also noted that the Ancient Egyptians had similar-looking breeds, but there’s no definitive connection between these dogs and Greyhounds.

 Greyhound Training & Temperament

 As a sighthound, Greyhounds were bred to spot animals and hunt on their own along with humans.
 This leads them to be more independent than some other breeds.
 Training requires beginning from a young age and lowering expectations to short, simple training sessions.
-Using positive reenforcement over a longer period of time is the most effective.
+Using positive reinforcement over a longer period of time is the most effective.

-Greyhound owners should watch for bloat, where the stomach can expand.
+Owners should watch for bloat, where the stomach can expand.
 It’s best to avoid running them immediately after meals or drinking large amounts of water.

 All dogs have their own personality and unique training, causing them to differ slightly from these breeds stats.
 However, please let us know if we made an error in the stats, we appreciate your help!